 8.2 Treatment of Costs

+Policy:

 Costs must be consistently treated as either a direct or indirect cost.
 A cost may not be allocated to a federal or state award as an indirect cost if any other cost incurred for the same purpose, in like circumstances, has been charged to a federal or state award as a direct cost.

-In order to be allowable under a or , a cost must be consistently treated as a or .
-Federal and state cost principles set forth in and the provide that, “A cost may not be assigned to a federal or state award as a direct cost if any other cost incurred for the same purposes in like circumstances has been allocated to the federal or state award as an indirect cost.”
+In order to be allowable under a federal award or state award, a cost must be consistently treated as a direct cost or indirect cost.
+Federal and state cost principles set forth in Uniform Guidance and the Texas Grant Management Standards (TxGMS) provide that, “A cost may not be assigned to a federal or state award as a direct cost if any other cost incurred for the same purposes in like circumstances has been allocated to the federal or state award as an indirect cost.”

 No cost can be universally classified in every accounting system as a direct or indirect cost.
 The following guidelines must be used for purposes of treating costs as direct or indirect under a federal or state award.

-Direct Costs.
+Direct Costs

 Direct costs are those that can be identified specifically with a final cost objective.
 For a direct cost to be assignable in its entirety to a particular cost objective, the cost objective must receive the full benefit from the goods, services, or effort that make up that cost.
 Costs that are typically charged as direct costs may include:

 compensation of employees for the time devoted and identified specifically to the performance of those awards;